tendermint/tendermint/docs/tutorials/go-built-in.md

 ```

 We are going to use [Go modules](https://github.com/golang/go/wiki/Modules) for
-dependency management, so let's start by including a dependency on the latest
+dependency management, so let's start by including a dependency on the latest version of
 Tendermint.

 ```bash